 - HSUTIL formats a single target device per session. - HSUTIL does not format devices configured as units, stripesets, mirrorsets, RAIDsets, sparesets, or failedsets.
-The destination device must be an unattached device. - If a power failure or SCSI bus reset occurs during a format operation, the device may become unusable until a successful format operation is completed.
+The destination device must not be a part of any higher-level container. - If a power failure or SCSI bus reset occurs during a format operation, the device may become unusable until a successful format operation is completed.
 To minimize the possibility of this problem, Digital recommends that you prevent activity to all devices on the same port as the device being formatted. - You can use the Ctrl/C or Ctrl/Y keys to exit HSUTIL before the program begins issuing SCSI commands to perform a format.
 Once the program begins issuing SCSI commands, however, the exit key combinations are disabled. - Medium formatting is accomplished with no initiator control over defect management.
-The destination device determines the degree of defect management to be performed. - Special considerations for dual-redundant configurations: - While HSUTIL is active, do not invoke any CLI command or run any local program that might reference the target device from the other controller.
-Results are unpredictable.

-Do not boot either controller during a format operation.
+The destination device determines the degree of defect management to be performed. - Special considerations for dual-redundant configurations: - While HSUTIL is active, do not invoke any CLI commands or run any local programs that might reference the target device from the other controller.
+Results are unpredictable. - Do not boot either controller during a format operation.
 The resulting SCSI bus reset may render the target device unusable until after a successful format operation is completed.